 This is an easy recipe that only requires 6 simple ingredients!

 - Oat flour: you will need extra fine oat flour.
-I often make it myself simply by blending rolled oats for at least a minute or until powdered fine just like regular wheat flour (you don't want a gritty texture here).
+I often make it myself simply by blending rolled gluten-free oats for at least a minute or until powdered fine just like regular wheat flour (you don't want a gritty texture here).
 You can also buy it, I like this certified gluten-free oat flour from Bob's Red Mill's.

 - Maple syrup: aim to use real maple syrup for best flavor.
 You cannot swap for granulated sugar, it would alter the texture too much.
 I haven't tried it, but I'm thinking that other liquid sweeteners such as agave nectar or brown rice syrup might work too.